Adaptive Inference-Time Scaling via Cyclic Diffusion Search: Experiments

 We compare ABCD against several strong representative baselines: \textbf{Base Diffusion}: The standard diffusion model without additional computational scaling, serving as our primary baseline. \textbf{Best-of-$N$ (BoN)}: A computationally scaled variant that generates $N$ independent samples and selects the best according to a task-specific verifier used consistently across all models. \textbf{Diffusion Beam Search (BS)}~\citep{oshima2025inferencetimetexttovideoalignmentdiffusion}: Combines diffusion with beam search to scale the denoising process, pruning unpromising candidates during generation. \textbf{Sequential Monte Carlo Diffusion (SMC)}~\citep{singhal2025generalframeworkinferencetimescaling, wu2023practical}: Employs resampling during the denoising process to focus computational resources on more promising trajectories.
 Implementation details were adapted from ~\cite{singhal2025generalframeworkinferencetimescaling} to suit our experimental setting. \textbf{Search over Paths (SoP)}~\citep{ma2025inferencetimescalingdiffusionmodels}: Enhances generation by allowing limited backward steps (adding noise) to promising samples, enabling exploration of wider solution spaces compared to strictly unidirectional approaches.
 Detailed Baseline configurations are discussed in Appendix~\ref{sec:baseline_detail}.

 All baselines used the same pre-trained diffusion model per tasks, and inference-time budgets were expanded as much as possible while preserving their core operational characteristics.
 In BS and SoP, inference-time compute was increased by more frequent expansion and selection, while SMC scaled compute via higher resampling frequency, and BoN by increasing the number of particles $N$.
 For fair comparison, the total number of particles was set equal across all methods (except BoN).
+While we primarily report wall-clock time in the main paper to analyze inference-time scaling behavior, we additionally provide a analysis of the Number of Function Evaluations (NFEs) in Appendix~\ref{sec:NFE_detail}.
 Additional experimental details for each tasks are provided in the Appendix~\ref{sec:OG_detail},~\ref{sec:Sudoku_detail},~\ref{sec:PM_detail},~\ref{sec:Mol_detail}.